3dlg-hcvc/paris/README.md

   apt update && apt install -y libglfw3-dev
   ```
 </details>
 You can also render test images, reconstruct part geometries and get motion estimation by trying the `--test` mode.
 It could take a while to render all the 50 images.
-You can optionally add `--mesh_only` to skip the rendering process.
+You can optionally add `--mesh_only` to skip the rendering process and only save the extracted meshes for each part.

 ```
 python launch.py --test \
         --config pretrain/storage/config/parsed.yaml \